itsJae/itsJae/README.md

   + Framer
   + Fluent in English and Korean.
   + Git & Github

-## ✨ Experience
-+ Contributed to the uni IT club.

-  + Adapted light/dark theme on the club website.
-  + Suggested ideas about functional & UX matters.
-  + I was a subcommittee of the technical team.
-  + Pushed a plan to hold a hackathon with Omnitool and regularly had a meeting to dicuss about it.

 ## 💒 Educatoin
 I have experienced education from different countries.